-Manufacturing New Power and Charging Technology: Five Considerations
+Manufacturing Power and EV Charging Technology: 5 Considerations

 1. Designing and Developing Power and Charging Technology

 The automotive and transportation industries have spent over a century developing vehicles predominantly propelled by Internal Combustion Engines (ICE).
-But with hundreds of HEV, PHEV and EV models predicted to launch globally within the next five years, a reliable, scalable, cost-effective charging infrastructure is also necessary.
+But with hundreds of Hybrid Electric Vehicles (HEV), Plug-in-Hybrid Electric Vehicles (PHEV) and EV models predicted to launch globally within the next five years, a reliable, scalable, cost-effective EV charging infrastructure is also necessary.

 Historically, automakers have relied heavily (but not entirely) on third parties to develop and deliver off-the-shelf solutions, rather than taking an end-to-end approach for product development and production.
 Hence their need to invest heavily in talent acquisition was limited primarily to vehicle assembly.
-For those automakers approaching their EV production in the same manner as their ICE vehicles, however, it will be vital to invest in talent with depth and breadth of knowledge regarding EV-specific technologies.
+For those automakers approaching their EV production in the same manner as their ICE vehicles, however, it will be vital to invest in talent with depth and breadth of knowledge regarding specific technologies like the electric vehicle charging station or other charging equipment.

 Perhaps one of the most important considerations in EV product design and development is the identification of core and non-core skill sets.
 Do automakers follow the traditional model and purchase parts or systems from specialist suppliers?
 Or do they invest in their own talent and expertise to retain control over design and IP while outsourcing manufacturing?